 Exemptions from bankruptcy assist filers get a fresh start by allowing them to keep the property they’ll need to keep a house and a job.
-Exemptions also play a role in determining how much a debtor will have to pay in a Chapter 13 repayment plan.
+Kentucky bankruptcy exemptions also play a role in determining how much a debtor will have to pay in a Chapter 13 repayment plan.
 Exempt property in Chapter 13 often affects payment amounts.
 Therefore, we recommend speaking with a Louisville bankruptcy attorney to learn more.

 At O’Bryan Law Offices, we understand that bankruptcy often stresses even the calmest of people.
 That’s why we offer consultations at no cost to our clients.
 The good news is that you can keep your property after filing for Chapter 13 bankruptcy.
 However, it comes with a price.
 As the debtor, you must pay the value of that nonexempt property over a 3 to 5 year period.
 The rest of this blog discusses the nuances of exempt property in Chapter 13.
 For more information, or to schedule your consultation, please call our office at 502-400-4020.